jgoizueta/flt/README.txt

 == Contexts

-Contexts are envrionments for arithmetic operations.
+Contexts are environments for arithmetic operations.
 They govern precision, set rules for rounding, determine which signals are treated as exceptions, and limit the range for exponents.